anagonousourou/dsl-arduino-ml/arduinoml/extern/README.md

 Running the compiler is quite straightforward (`Main.java`).

 First, we obtain a `CharStream` from the file to be used as input by the compiler (method `getCharStream`).
 Then, we run the compiler on this char stream to obtain an instance of `App` (method `buildModel`), the representation defined by the kernel to model an ArduinoML application.
 Finally, we trigger a visit of this model to generate the code to be executed on the Arduino board.

-### Importing in IntelliJ

-For the IntelliJ IDE, do not forget to right-click on the `antlr4` directory inside the `target` one (obtained after running the ANTLR tool on the g4 grammar) ans select _"mark directory as generated source root"_.
-It will allow IntelliJ to deal with the generated source easily.